Facilitating Team Science through Collaboration

 My research interests focus on patient safety and quality improvement.
 Primarily, I am working on learning why patients are readmitted to the hospital and possible improvements to reduce …

-Randi Foraker, MA, PhD
+Randi E. Foraker, MA, PhD

 Chair and Professor of Biomedical Informatics